jodok/garageopener/README.md

 - Install system dependencies (`python3-rpi.gpio`, `python3-pip`, `python3-venv`)
 - Create a Python virtual environment (`venv/`)
-- Install Python dependencies (Flask, Flask-RESTX) in the virtual environment
+- Install Python dependencies (Flask, Flask-RESTX, python-dotenv) in the virtual environment
+- Generate a random authorization secret
+- Create a `.env` file with the secret and configuration
 - Use files from the current directory (git checkout)
 - Add user `jodok` to the `gpio` group (uses existing system udev rules)
 - Install and enable the systemd service